December 1, 2022Review Recipe

 STEP SIX: Cover the cake with plastic wrap and refrigerate for 6 hours or overnight.

-PRO TIP: Icebox cakes are actually best when they are made a day before so they set completely.
+Icebox cakes are actually best when they are made a day before so they set completely.

 STEP SEVEN: Garnish with sliced cherries before serving.